geek-cookbook/geek-cookbook/docs/blog/posts/changelog/new-recipe-pixelfed-swarm.md

 # Added Pixelfed (swarm) Federated image sharing

 New recipe - Pixelfed, like Instagram on the Fediverse.
-Check it out [here](/docs/recipes/pixelfed/)
+Check it out [here][pixelfed].

 <!-- more -->